Maia23/Pokemon/README.md

 # Pokemon

-Development of the famous game Pokemon using Java and graphical library SWING
+Development of the famous game Pokemon using Java and graphical library SWING as my semester's final project.